CW3E/MET-tools/Grid-Stat/README.md

 Mask_Name.txt
 ```
 where the `Mask_Name` will match the mask's printed name in plotting routines,
-with underscores corresponding to blank spaces.
-Underscores are parsed in the
+with underscores corresponding to blank spaces - these underscores are parsed in
-plotting scripts when defining the printed name.
-The formatting of the file should
+the plotting scripts when defining the printed name.
+The formatting of the file
-have the `Mask_Name` as the first line of the file.
+should have the `Mask_Name` as the first line of the file.
 Each line after the
 first corresponds to a latitude-longitude pair defining the polygon region
 to be verified, with paired values separated by a single blank space.